This post contains affiliate links. I earn a small commission if you choose to purchase through qualifying links.

 - When the meatballs are done cooking, use a spoon to skim the fat off the top of the sauce.

-- Place the meatballs on a plate and pour the remaing hot sauce over the meatballs.
+- Place the cooked meatballs on a plate and pour the remaining ½ cup buffalo sauce over the meatballs.

 Serve with toothpicks and a side of ranch.
 Or see other serving suggestions below.